golly-splorts/golly-pelican/pelican/content/rules.md

    over a window of 2X shall be tabulated.
 1. When the running average of the victory percentage has remained constant and not 50\% to within a specified tolerance for three consecutive generations, the winning team shall be declared the victor.f
-1. The tolerance used to determine whether the running average has changed rrom the prior generation shall be determined by the maximum grid dimension.
+1. The tolerance used to determine whether the running average has changed from the prior generation shall be determined by the maximum grid dimension.

-## Section 6.
+## Section 7.
 Season

 1. Each season shall consist of S games, where S is a positive, odd integer.
 1. Each matchup of teams shall result in two games, with each team swapping positions on the map between games,